ucsd-cse11-w24/cse11-pa1-starter/README.md

 ### Testing
 Call your method on at least 3 different examples.
 Compare each result against a reference converter (Many search engines have built-in converters, or you can use a calculator) and add a comment above the function call to discuss differences (if any) that you get between your program and the reference.

+- The method has a correct header (parameters and return type)
+- You can explain what the parameter means, and if there are any nonsense values (for example, a negative amount of rainfall in inches)
+- The method has a method body that matches the examples you chose
+- There are at least two examples of calling the method with different arguments, commented with their expected values
+- You can show your program running, the expected values are produced
+- You can justify the output based on an external source or your own design description

 ## Problem 4: Combiner
 ### Implementation
 Develop a method (with a name of your choice!) that takes at least two int parameters, combines them to another int value, and returns the new int value.
 For example, your function could combine: